phoenix1803/Score-Matrix/README.md

 ---

-# Sample Data / Test Flow:
+# Sample Data / Test Flow (Same for both cloud website and android app):
 To help with testing, here’s how you can set up sample data and test the flow:

 ## Sample Files: